Friday, September 25, 2020

 Panel 5: The Next Century?
 Implications of the Past and Present for the Future (3:30 – 4:30 p.m.)

 This concluding panel will offer brief reflections and observations based on the prior panels and fresh reflections on future challenges concerning women and political leadership, followed by general discussion.
 It will include some speakers from earlier in the day.

-- Linda C. McClain, Robert Kent Professor of Law, Boston University
+- Linda C. McClain (discussion facilitator), Robert Kent Professor of Law, Boston University

 - Paula Monopoli, Sol & Carlyn Hubert Professor of Law and Founding Director, Women Leadership & Equality Program, University of Maryland,

 - Virginia Sapiro, Professor of Political Science and Dean Emerita of Arts & Sciences, Boston University